ST10479847-JasumMaharaj/WEDE5020-POE-PART-2-ST10479847/ReadMe.md

 Changelog:

 BASED ON FEEDBACK FROM PART 1:<br>
--I have added the readme on github, which i did not include in part 1 <br>
+- I have added the readme on github, which i did not include in part 1 <br>
--I have included a changelog, which i did not include in part 1 <br>
+- I have included a changelog, which i did not include in part 1 <br>
--I have included more content on each page than in part one <br>
+- I have included more content on each page than in part one <br>
--I have added menu links on each page to navigate through the website in bold. <br>
+- I have added menu links on each page to navigate through the website in bold. <br>
--I have added multiple comments/descriptive comments throughout my code, which i did not include in part 1 <br>
+- I have added multiple comments/descriptive comments throughout my code, which i did not include in part 1 <br>
--Whilst i did include multiple references in part 1, i have added more in part 2. <br>
+- Whilst i did include multiple references in part 1, i have added more in part 2. <br>
--i also included many html tags for the layouts, which i was lacking in part 1 <br>
+- i also included many html tags for the layouts, which i was lacking in part 1 <br>

--23/09/2025<br>
+23/09/2025<br>
-added all pages with navigation links only and pushed to github
+- added all pages with navigation links only and pushed to github

--24/09/2025<br>
+24/09/2025<br>
-i did the custom order page with css styling and pushed to github
+- i did the custom order page with css styling and pushed to github

--28/09/2025<br>
+28/09/2025<br>
-i completed the homepage and customer reviews page with css styling and pushed to github.
+- i completed the homepage and customer reviews page with css styling and pushed to github.
 I also added the readme file.

-At 13:21, i updated the read me file with regards to the layout.<br>
+- At 13:21, i updated the read me file with regards to the layout.<br>
-At 19:22, I completed the menu page and contact us page with css styling and added minor changes to the other pages with regards to css styling and pushed to github. <br>
+- At 19:22, I completed the menu page and contact us page with css styling and added minor changes to the other pages with regards to css styling and pushed to github. <br>
-At 20:21 i completed the order online page with css styling and pushed to github. <br>
+- At 20:21 i completed the order online page with css styling and pushed to github. <br>
-At 20:27 i pushed this change log that i added to github. <br>
+- At 20:27 i pushed this change log that i added to github. <br>
-At 20:43, i added media queries for a responsive design for tablets and phones with the help of w3schools. i also added the reference in the reference list. <br>
+- At 20:43, i added media queries for a responsive design for tablets and phones with the help of w3schools. i also added the reference in the reference list. <br>
-At 20:51 i added a footer on each page with copyright information. <br>
+- At 20:51 i added a footer on each page with copyright information. <br>
-At 20:55 i added a file structure. <br>
+- At 20:55 i added a file structure. <br>